IPOE-ComputaionalImage/dnois/docs/content/ref/fourier.rst

 >>> torch.allclose(h1, h2)
 True

+Multiplication with sampling interval is necessary if consistent scale with continuous Fourier transform is desired, which is called *DFT-scale*.
+Otherwise, it can be set to ``None``.

 The following example illustrates its approximation to continuous Fourier transform, as well as its precision in a simple occasion for 32-bit float.